rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 <figcaption>The one I got</figcaption>
 </figure>

-This is used to connect the DC power supply with the motor driver, [I got this one from Amazon](https://www.amazon.de/dp/B09TB4D8ZT).
+This is used to connect the DC power supply with the motor driver, [I got two from Amazon](https://www.amazon.de/dp/B09TB4D8ZT).
+4.99 euros.

 ## Misc